Petrakous/Showcase/README.md

-**For clarification purposes, DDoS means Distributed Denial of Service, when it happens from one system the term Distributed makes no sense thats why its called DoS Attack*
+**For clarification purposes, DDoS means Distributed Denial of Service, when it happens from one system the term **"Distributed"** makes no sense thats why its called DoS Attack*

 ***A proxy server is a system or router that stands between users and the internet.
 It performs the function of a firewall and filter and is designed to protect data and privacy.
 It applies rules to prevent you from having to expose your digital address to the world.
 Only the proxy’s IP address is visable to others.
 Without your personal IP address, people on the internet do not have direct access to your personal data, schedules, apps, or files.*